 What is your go to product from your range?

 Hammam Moisturing Serum.
 It’s great for all skin types, especially combination skin.
-It’s balancing, anti-ageing, fast absorbing and puts color in my cheeks!
+It’s balancing, anti-ageing, fast absorbing and puts colour in my cheeks!
 A little goes a long way, and I love the neroli and cedar wood scent.

 Do you have a mentor?